-Currently we are using basic authentication which is not a very secure way to protect your Instance Manager environment.
-It is highly recommended you block external access and only use this internally (your connection from visual studio code to nginx-manager should be interal).
+Currently, we are using basic authentication, which is not a very secure way to protect your Instance Manager environment.
+It is highly recommended you block external access and only use this internally (your connection from visual studio code to nginx-manager should be internal).

-The plugin for NIM can be found in the Visual Studio Marketplace.
+The plug-in for NGINX Instance Manager can be found in the Visual Studio Marketplace.

-The vscode plugin is based off the F5 vscode plugin that enables AS3 language and pushing changes to F5 BIG-IP appliances through Visual Studio Code.
-This extension is based off that work but targets NGINX Instance Manager.
+The VS Code plug-in is based on the F5 VS Code plug-in that enables AS3 language and pushes changes to F5 BIG-IP appliances through Visual Studio Code.
+This extension is based on that work but targets NGINX Instance Manager.
 The purpose of the extension is to enable a native experience with existing tools.
 The extension only communicates with nginx-manager and leverages the APIs from NGINX Instance Manager.

 - NGINX Instance Manager server already configured and running.

 - NGINX Agent installed on any NGINX Instances you want to manage.